Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-quick-start.md

 id: hubs-cloud-aws-quick-start
 title: AWS Quick Start
 sidebar_label: AWS Quick Start
-description: A brief guide on how to get your Hubs Cloud instance up and running on AWS
+description: A brief guide on how to get your Hubs Cloud instance up and running on AWS.
 ---

 ## Before creating the Hubs Cloud Stack